CoffeeAndCode/ansible-duo/README.md

 Role Variables
 --------------

-This role requires three variables to be set, preferrably in the `group_vars/all` file:
+This role requires three variables to be set, preferably in the `group_vars/all` file:

     duo: